MinecraftServerControl/mscs/README.md

 ### Configuration

-Navigate to the `MinecraftServerControlScript` directory that you just downloaded.
+Navigate to the `mscs` directory that you just downloaded.
 Configuration can be done with the included Makefile in Debian and Ubuntu like environments by running:

     sudo make install